micropython/micropython/README.md

 External dependencies
 ---------------------

-Building Unix version requires some dependencies installed.
-For Debian/Ubuntu/Mint derivative Linux distros, install `build-essential` (includes toolchain and make), `libffi-dev`, and `pkg-config` packages.
+Building MicroPython ports may require some dependencies installed.

+For Unix port, `libffi` library and `pkg-config` tool are required.
+On Debian/Ubuntu/Mint derivative Linux distros, install `build-essential` (includes toolchain and make), `libffi-dev`, and `pkg-config` packages.

 Other dependencies can be built together with MicroPython.
-Oftentimes, you need to do this to enable extra features or capabilities.
+This may be required to enable extra features or capabilities, and in recent versions of MicroPython, these may be enabled by default.
 To build these additional dependencies, first fetch git submodules for them:

     $ git submodule update --init

-Use this same command to get the latest versions of dependencies, as they are updated from time to time.
-After that, in `ports/unix/` dir, execute:
+Use the same command to get the latest versions of dependencies, as they are updated from time to time.
+After that, in the port directory (e.g. `ports/unix/`), execute:

     $ make deplibs

 This will build all available dependencies (regardless whether they are used or not).
 If you intend to build MicroPython with additional options (like cross-compiling), the same set of options should be passed to `make deplibs`.
-To actually enabled use of dependencies, edit `ports/unix/mpconfigport.mk` file, which has inline descriptions of the options.
+To actually enable/disable use of dependencies, edit `ports/unix/mpconfigport.mk` file, which has inline descriptions of the options.
-For example, to build SSL module (required for `upip` tool described above), set `MICROPY_PY_USSL` to 1.
+For example, to build SSL module (required for `upip` tool described above, and so enabled by dfeault), `MICROPY_PY_USSL` should be set to 1.

-In `ports/unix/mpconfigport.mk`, you can also disable some dependencies enabled by default, like FFI support, which requires libffi development files to be installed.
+For some ports, building required dependences is transparent, and happens automatically.
+They still need to be fetched with the git submodule command above.

 The STM32 version
 -----------------